NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 **NOTE:** One indication that the Lambda function doesn't have access to an AWS service endpoint is if the Lambda function times out, even after adjusting the timeout to more than several minutes.

-#### Lambda Function
+#### Lambda Functions
-There are a few things you need to do to properly configure the Lambda function.
+First create the monitoring Lambda function by going to the AWS Lambda service and creating a new function with:
+- Give it a name.
+It can be anything, but a recommended name would be "Monitor-ONTAP-Service-Monitor"
+- Set the runtime to be Python 3.11 or later.
 - Assign it the role you created above.
-- Put it in a VPC and subnet that has access to the FSxN file system management endpoint.
+- In the `Additional Configuration` section, set the VPC and subnets (at least two is recommended) that have access to the FSxN file system management endpoints you want to monitor.
-- Assign it the security group that allows outbound traffic over TCP port 443 to the FSxN file system management endpoint.
+- Assign it the security group that allows outbound traffic over TCP port 443 to the FSxN file system and AWS services endpoints.
+- Click `Create Function`.

 Once you have created the function you will be able to:
 - Copy the Python code from the [monitor_ontap_service.py](monitor_ontap_services.py)